Svafrþorinn: Attestation

+Fjölsviðr is name number 13 in the thula of Oðinn's 60 names - including four explicitly hidden as riddles in kennings, and the one Oðinn explicitly states that he never tells people - concluding Grimnismál.
+If Menglöd indeed is Oðinn's sister, Bestla is her mother, and if they have the same father, name is Borř son of Búri, another name of Svafrþorinn.
+Such identifications are intentionally put in the Norse texts as elaborate riddles appealing to a virtuous audience via specific symbolic metonyms called kennings.
+The name of Svafrþorinn itself spella such a kenning.
+The English translations excludes the trope, as 'gat' is not, merely, the verb 'begat' - as 'gat' can be read as a noon, meaning 'eye stone', 'object of attention' which plays with the meaning of Menglöð's name.

 Theories

-Menglöð has often been theorized as the goddess Freyja, and according to this theory, Svafrþorinn would therefore be the god Njörðr.
-The theory is complicated the etymology of the name Svafrþorinn (þorinn meaning "brave" and svafr means "gossip" (or possibly connects to sofa "sleep"), which Rudolf Simek says makes little sense when attempting to connect it to Njörðr.
-Simek says that "a more daring, but more meaningful" theory is that the poet took the notion of the Svefnþorn (Old Norse "sleeping thorn"), which appears as an element of some Legendary sagas, and the wall of fire that appears later in Fjölsvinnsmál from myths relating to Brynhildr found in Sigrdrífumál, the Prose Edda, and Völsunga saga, yet personifying the sleeping thorn due to the context.
+Menglöð has often been theorized as the goddess Freyja, and according to this theory, Svafrþorinn is the god Njörðr.
+The theory is complicated because the etymology of Svafrþorinn (þorinn meaning "brave" and svafr means "gossip" (or possibly connects to sofa "sleep").
+Rudolf Simek says this makes little sense when attempting to connect it to Njörðr.
+Simek says that "a more daring, but more meaningful" theory is that the poet took the notion of the Svefnþorn (Old Norse "sleeping thorn"), which appears as an element of some Legendary sagas, and the wall of fire that appears later in Fjölsvinnsmál from myths relating to Brynhildr found in Sigrdrífumál, the Prose Edda, and Völsunga saga, personifies the sleeping thorn due to the context.